 People use Dead Sea mud to treat health conditions ranging from psoriasis to back pain.
 A great deal of research backs up claims that Dead Sea mud can relieve pain, reduce inflammation, and more.

 Dead Sea mud can be applied as a compress to psoriasis flares.
-Researchers have established that the high concentrations of salt and other chemical compounds in the mud can be used to treat psoriasis effectively.
+Researchers that the high concentrations of salt and other chemical compounds in the mud can be used to treat psoriasis effectively.

 Using Dead Sea mud as a mud compress in areas where your psoriasis or psoriatic arthritis is, can decrease symptoms and relieve pain caused by inflammation.